 Refer the employee to Benefits in the Department of Human Resources.
 Notify the Benefits office of the request.
 Provide the name of the employee and the nature of the request.

-- Managers are required to provide a reasonable amount of break time to accommodate an employee desiring to express breastmilk for the employee's infant child.
-If possible, the break time should coincide with the employee's paid break time.
-If not, the break time need not be paid.
+Santa Clara University is required to provide a reasonable amount of break time to accommodate an employee desiring to express breastmilk for the employee's infant child, provided that such break time does not seriously disrupt Santa Clara University’s operations.
+If possible, the break time should coincide with the employee's regular paid break time.
+If the break time cannot coincide with the employee’s regular paid break time, the break time need not be paid.